mxz7/nypsi/index.md

 ### when will karmashop be open

-you can see when the karma shop will be opened by doing `/karmashop view`. the opening time is decided randomly by nypsi to provide a fair opportunit for people around the world. the chosen time is between 5-21 days
+the karmashop (`/karmashop view`) opens a few times a month. you can use the karma shop command to see when it is next scheduled to be opened. you can also join the [official nypsi server](https://discord.gg/hJTDNST), and give yourself the karma shop role, to be notified when it does open

 ### how do i get vote reminders